Originally published on January 7, 2020, updated November 18, 2020

 If you're a third-party seller on the Amazon marketplace, you know how important it is to understand and adhere to Amazon's policies and guidelines.
 (At least, you should!)

-The tricky thing is that Amazon makes changes to the wording and arrangement of the TOS pages frequently.
+The tricky thing is that Amazon frequently makes changes to the wording and arrangement of policy pages.
 In September 2019, Amazon began redirecting the Prohibited Activities page to a revamped page called Selling Policies and Seller Code of Conduct.
 This is an improvement in a lot of ways, in that the page provides an exhaustive list of the actions that can get you in trouble on the Amazon marketplace.
-But, because it is so long, and because it lacks some context, it can still use some interpretation.
+But it can still use some interpretation.

-Here at eComEngine, we spend a lot of time looking at Amazon's TOS.
+Here at eComEngine, we spend a lot of time looking at Amazon seller policy and guidelines.
 So, we think you should benefit from our "geeking out" on the subject.
 Here you will find a breakdown of each section of the Amazon Selling Policies and Seller Code of Conduct page, along with our own interpretations and extrapolations on the meaning of the rules, and why you should follow them.

-Amazon first says that as a seller, you must always provide accurate information both to Amazon and to the buyers on the marketplace.
+Amazon's Code of Conduct first says that as a seller, you must always provide accurate information both to Amazon and to buyers on the marketplace.
 Amazon's mission is to "give customers a clear and consistent buying experience."
-To assist with that, you have to use a business name that identifies you and list all your products in the proper category.
+To assist with that, you have to "use a business name that accurately identifies your business" and list all your products in the proper category.

-In this section, Amazon gives you a rundown of the practices they find to be unfair.
-In a nutshell, they want you to be honest, to provide accurate product descriptions and images and to avoid attempting to damage another seller.
+In this section, Amazon gives you a rundown of the practices it finds to be unfair.
+In a nutshell, Amazon wants you to be honest, provide accurate product descriptions and images, and avoid attempting to damage another seller.

 Amazon takes product reviews very seriously.
 Since shoppers can't pick up a product and look at it before purchasing, product reviews are the only means a potential buyer has of evaluating an item pre-purchase.

-We also recommend that you reference the Customer Product Reviews Policies page in Seller Central for a full list of prohibited activities regarding customer product reviews.
+We also recommend that you visit the Customer Product Reviews Policies page in Seller Central for a full list of prohibited activities regarding customer reviews.

-Neutrally asking for a product review or seller feedback, with no marketing messaging whatsoever, is a customer service best practice.
+Neutrally asking for a product review or seller feedback, with no marketing messaging whatsoever, is a customer service best practice and fully allowed on the Amazon marketplace.
 Getting input from a customer about what is working and what you can improve is a way of providing a better customer experience for future customers!
-Amazon includes a drop-down in Buyer-Seller Messaging for requesting feedback, or you can create your own TOS-compliant message.
-The Request a Review button on the Order Details page allows you to request a review and feedback in the same message.
-Tools like FeedbackFive make it easy to send messages through Amazon Buyer-Seller Messaging.

 Amazon is committed to protecting customer data.
-If you're fulfilling orders via FBA, you won't be given buyer personal information.
-Amazon says that if you see customer information like personal addresses or phone numbers, it's so you can properly fulfill the order and you must delete it after the order has been processed.
-Amazon says, "You may not use customer information to contact customers (except through Buyer-Seller Messaging) or share it with any third-party. "
+If you're fulfilling orders via FBA, you won't be given a buyer's personal information.
+If you see customer information like personal addresses or phone numbers, it's so you can properly fulfill the order and you must delete it after the order has been processed.
+Amazon states, "You may not use customer information to contact customers (except through Buyer-Seller Messaging) or share it with any third-party. "

 Amazon wants Amazon shoppers to stay on Amazon.
 Period.
 Attempting to drive a customer away from the Amazon marketplace and complete an order somewhere else is strictly prohibited.

-You are not allowed to have more than one selling account, unless you have received permission from Amazon and have a legitimate business need for more than one account.
+You are not allowed to have more than one selling account unless you have received permission from Amazon and have a legitimate business need for more than one account.
+For example, you may own multiple brands and have separate businesses for each, or you might manufacture products for two completely separate companies.

-Additionally, Amazon says that operators of individual selling accounts cannot file infringement notices as an agent of a brand when that could benefit their own account.
+In the final section of the Seller Code of Conduct, Amazon says that operators of individual selling accounts cannot file infringement notices as an agent of a brand when that could benefit their account.
 Let the brand do the filing, especially when filing could hurt a competitor's business.

-It is important to note that there are many rules about product compliance and safety that all sellers should be aware of and follow.
+There are many rules about product compliance and safety that all sellers should be aware of and follow.
 Amazon wants a safe, trustworthy marketplace and customer safety is of utmost importance.
-To learn more about product safety and compliance, check out this video in Seller University.
+To learn more about product safety and compliance, check out this Seller University video.

 Your product detail page is where customers make decisions about whether or not to purchase the products you sell.
 Because there is so much competition on the Amazon marketplace, many sellers have tried to manipulate their product detail page to snag more sales.
-There are, of course, TOS complaint ways to optimize your listings and bullet points, but you have to be aware of what you're not allowed to do.
+There are, of course, policy-compliant ways to optimize your listings and bullet points, but you also have to know what you're not allowed to do.

-Amazon provides general rules in the Amazon Services Quick Start Style Guide, and for products that have extra guidelines, you must consult the Additional Category Guidelines.
+Amazon provides general rules in the Amazon Services Quick Start Style Guide.
+For products that have extra guidelines, you'll need to consult the Additional Category Guidelines.
+You'll also need to know what is not allowed on a product detail page.

-Here's a quick overview of things that you cannot include in your product detail page title, description, bullet points or images:
+Here's a quick overview of what should not be included in your product detail page title, description, bullet points, or images:

 You cannot add a detail page for an ASIN that already exists.
-Never use product detail pages to cross-sell or cross-promote and you can't create false ASIN variations or use an existing ASIN detail page for a new color, size, material or name of a product.
+Never use product detail pages to cross-sell or cross-promote.
+You also cannot create false ASIN variations or use an existing ASIN detail page for a new color, size, material, or name of a product.

 Until you establish yourself as a trusted seller on the Amazon marketplace, you'll be subject to an ASIN creation limit.
 As your sales increase, so will your ability to add new ASINs.